stonier/groot_rocker_extensions/README.md

 ```

-The `groot-rocker-sandbox` is actually, merely a convenience wrapper around the underlying `groot-rocker` command.
+The `groot-rocker-workspace` script is a convenience wrapper around the underlying `groot-rocker` command.
 Fully expanded:

 ```
 $ groot-rocker \